Vegan Wholegrain Challah Bread

 - Cover the bowl with a towel.
 Let the dough rest for 2 hours in a warm place until it doubles its size.

-- Create the Challah bread: on a floured workspace, Knead gently to get out any large air bubbles, divide into three pieces and form from each a braid.
+- On a floured workspace, knead gently to get out any large air bubbles, divide into three pieces and form from each a braid.

 - Transfer to a baking sheet lined with parchment paper.
 Cover with a towel and let the loaves of bread rise again for 40 minutes to 1 hour.

-- Preheat the oven to 180 degrees Celsius, and just before baking, brush the Challahs with date syrup or water (optional: spread on top sesame seeds or other seeds.)
+- Preheat the oven to 180 degrees Celsius, and just before baking, brush the Challahs with date syrup or water (spread on top of sesame seeds or other seeds.)

-- Bake at 170 degrees Celsius for 30-35 minutes.
+- Bake for 30-35 minutes.
 Bake until the bread is golden brown on top.

 - The bran (the outer layer) is rich in fibre, B vitamins, iron, copper, zinc, magnesium, antioxidants, and phytochemicals (components in plants that highly research for their health benefits).